 Hiking started a cycle – after that, it was Snowdon in Wales

 There was also the element of time.
 Drinking had taken up huge amounts of it in my old life and hiking for five or six hours a day filled that gap.
-As I continued with my journey into sobriety, my lethargy fell away and I became more motivated and energised.
-Hiking levelled me out, helped me reset, made me tick.
+As I continued with my journey into sobriety, my lethargy fell away and I became more motivated and energized.
+Hiking leveled me out, helped me reset, made me tick.

-I realised food was fuel.
+I realized food was fuel.
 So, I started to take supplies

 By May 2017, I’d experienced a major turnaround.
 I was still sober and had lost seven stone in weight; it felt like redemption.
 It must have been odd for my loved ones to see such a dramatic transformation, but it goes to show the level of change that’s possible in just one year.
 It wasn’t easy.
 When I first began, even the smaller fells were hard work, but getting to the summit and looking down on all the lakes below was fantastic and motivated me to continue.

 Food was also a hugely important part of my transformation.
 I’ve always been passionate about cooking from an early age and I learnt a lot from chefs during my time in the hospitality industry.
-My diet was rubbish, though, and I ate takeaways or whatever was at hand.
+My diet was rubbish, though, and I ate take out or whatever was at hand.

 My work looks at the therapeutic benefits of the landscape